Hexazine

-Hexazine (also known as hexaazabenzene) is an allotrope of nitrogen composed of 6 nitrogen atoms arranged in a ring-like structure analogous to that of benzene.
-As a neutral-charged species, it would be the final member of the azabenzene (azine) series, in which all of the methine groups of the benzene molecule have been replaced with nitrogen atoms.
+Hexazine (also known as hexaazabenzene) is a hypothetical allotrope of nitrogen composed of 6 nitrogen atoms arranged in a ring-like structure analogous to that of benzene.
+As a neutrally charged species, hexazine would be the final member of the azabenzene (azine) series, in which all of the methine groups of the benzene molecule have been replaced with nitrogen atoms.
 The two last members of this series, hexazine and pentazine, have not been observed, although all other members of the azine series have (such as pyridine, pyrimidine, pyridazine, pyrazine, triazines, and tetrazines).

-While a neutral-charged hexazine species was not synthesized, two negativally-charged variants, [N6]2- and [N6]4-, have been produced in potassium-nitrogen compounds under very high pressures (> 40 GPa) and temperatures (> 2000 K).
-In particular, [N6]4- is aromatic, respecting Hückel's rule, while is [N6]2- anti-aromatic.
+While a neutrally charged hexazine species has not yet been synthesized, two negatively charged variants, [N6]2- and [N6]4-, have been produced in potassium-nitrogen compounds under very high pressures (> 40 GPa) and temperatures (> 2000 K).
+In particular, [N6]4- is aromatic, respecting Hückel's rule, while [N6]2- is anti-aromatic.
+The synthesis of the structural isomer, the linear hexanitrogen, C2h-N6, was published in 2025.

 Stability

 The hexazine molecule bears a structural similarity to the very stable benzene molecule.
 Like benzene, it has been calculated that hexazine is likely an aromatic molecule.
 Despite this, it has yet to be synthesized.
 Additionally, it has been predicted computationally that the hexazine molecule is highly unstable, possibly due to the lone pairs on the nitrogen atoms, which may repel each other electrostatically and/or cause electron-donation to sigma antibonding orbitals.
+A figure-8-shaped isomer is predicted to be metastable.